fintraffic-efti/efti-data-tools/README.md

 Command line tool and library for generating random xml documents for eFTI consignment schemas at [reference-implementation](https://github.com/EFTI4EU/reference-implementation/tree/main/schema/xsd).

+These tools are not part of the eFTI4EU reference implementation but may be used to help in development and testing of eFTI implementations.

 Requires Java 17 or later.

 ## Binaries